jpype-project/jpype/doc/userguide.rst

 Both Python and Java treat exception classes differently from other objects.
 Only these types may be caught as part of a try block.
 Therefore, the exceptions have a special wrapper.
-Most of the mechanics of exceptions happens under the surface.
-The one difference between Python and Java is the argument when queried.
+Most of the mechanics of exceptions happen under the surface.
+The one difference between Python and Java is the behavior when the argument is queried.
 Java arguments can either be the string value, the exception itself, or the internal construction key depending on how the exception came into existence.
-Therefore, the arguments to a Java exception should never be used as there values are not guaranteed.
+Therefore, the arguments to a Java exception should never be used as their values are not guaranteed.

 Java exception can report their stacktrace to Python in two different ways.
-If printed through the Python stack trace routine, Java exceptions are split between the Python code that raised and a phantom Java cause which contains the Java exception in Python order.
-If the debugging information for the Java source is compiled in then Python may even print the Java source code lines where the error occurred.
+If printed through the Python stack trace routine, Java exceptions are split between the Python code that raised and a phantom Java ``cause`` which contains the Java exception in Python order.
+If the debugging information for the Java source is enabled, Python may even print the Java source code lines where the error occurred.
 If you prefer Java style stack traces then print the result from the ``stacktrace()`` method.
 Unhandled exception that terminate the program will print the Python style stack trace information.